 Vampire squirrels are a thing.
 You can find them in Borneo.
 And they sound absolutely terrifying.

-Native Dayak hunters in the hilly jungles of Borneo say that these killer rodents stalk their prey, usually small deer called muntjac, from low hanging tree branches.
-Once a tasty creature foolishly wanders beneath them, they say the squirrels jumps down, rip away at their jugular veins and then feasts on the beast’s internal organs.
+Native Dayak hunters in the hilly jungles of Borneo say that these killer rodents stalk their prey, usually small deer called muntjac, from low-hanging tree branches.
+Once a tasty creature foolishly wanders beneath them, they say the squirrels jump down, rip away at their jugular veins, and then feast on the beast’s internal organs.